-We have also entered into a project services agreement with Shire dated March 2018 for a collaborative research project on HAE dried-blood-spot-based diagnostic testing screening algorithm.
-All charges under the agreement are to be paid by Shire.
-We and

-Shire have granted each other the limited right to use each other's data and intellectual property related to such testing and screening for the sole purpose of performing research under the agreement.
-Any subsequent research results and inventions achieved under the agreement will be co-owned by us and Shire, and Shire has the exclusive right, for six months after our delivery of a research report, to negotiate with us to purchase ownership of or a license to our rights in any research results or inventions on commercially reasonable terms.
+We have also entered into a project services agreement with Shire, now a subsidiary of Takeda, dated March 2018 for a collaborative research project on HAE dried-blood-spot-based diagnostic testing screening algorithm.
+All charges under the agreement are to be paid by Takeda.
+We and Takeda have granted each other the limited right to use each other's data and intellectual property related to such testing and screening for the sole purpose of performing research under the agreement.
+Any subsequent research results and inventions achieved under the agreement will be co-owned by us and Takeda, and Takeda has the exclusive right, for six months after our delivery of a research report, to negotiate with us to purchase ownership of or a license to our rights in any research results or inventions on commercially reasonable terms.

-In July 2019, we entered into a collaborative research agreement with Shire related to HAE Kininogen assay mass spectrometry testing and screening.
-We and Shire granted each other the limited right to use each other's data and intellectual property related to such testing and screening for the sole purpose of performing research under the agreement.
-Any subsequent research results and inventions achieved under the agreement will be co-owned by us and Shire, and Shire has the exclusive right, for six months following the delivery of our research report, to negotiate with us to purchase ownership of or a license to our rights in any such research results or inventions on commercially reasonable terms.
-This project described under the agreement is funded by Shire and is anticipated to be completed before December 2022.
+In July 2019, we entered into a collaborative research agreement with Shire, now a subsidiary of Takeda, related to HAE Kininogen assay mass spectrometry testing and screening.
+We and Takeda granted each other the limited right to use each other's data and intellectual property related to such testing and screening for the sole purpose of performing research under the agreement.
+Any subsequent research results and inventions achieved under the agreement will be co-owned by us and Takeda, and Takeda has the exclusive right, for six months following the delivery of our research report, to negotiate with us to purchase ownership of or a license to our rights in any such research results or inventions on commercially reasonable terms.
+This project described under the agreement is funded by Takeda and is anticipated to be completed before December 2022.